 Touch the Stones at Stonehenge: Can You Really Do It?

-Many visitors ask whether it’s possible to touch the stones at Stonehenge.
-The short answer is: not on a standard visit — but under specific circumstances, it is possible to get close to the stones and, in some cases, touch them under supervision.
+Many visitors reach out to us and ask whether it’s possible to touch the stones at Stonehenge when travelling on standard Stonehenge day tours from London?
+The short answer is: it is not possible on a standard visit — however, all is not lost.
+Under specific circumstances (and tours), it is possible to get up close to the stones and, in some cases, touch them under supervision.

 Most visitors cannot touch the stones at Stonehenge during a normal daytime visit.